 If you’ve gone through the long process of identifying the allergen, then identifying the best food for your dog shouldn’t be all that difficult.
 We suggest that you look into the following:

 - Food that contains uncommon ingredients.
 They are marketed as “novel” or “exotic” food.
 Your dog has not been exposed to these ingredients so hypersensitivity is unlikely.
-Understanding how allergies develop, you should also know that it’s possible for your dog to develop allergies later to whatever new dog food you introduce now.
+Understanding how allergies develop, you should also know that your dog can develop allergies later to whatever new dog food you introduce now.

 - Food with fewer ingredients.
 You’ll see them labeled as single-protein or limited-ingredient diet (LID).
 This works on the principle that this food has fewer ingredients, so the chance that dog food allergy symptoms will occur should also be lower.

 - Prescription hypoallergenic diets or dog food made of hydrolyzed protein.
-This refers to prescription diets that are highly digestible because they contain proteins which had been broken down to “hypoallergenic” size.
+This refers to prescription diets that are highly digestible because they contain proteins that had been broken down into “hypoallergenic” size.
 You will notice that these diets still contain common triggers like chicken and beef.
 But since they had been chemically modified, they should not trigger the immune responses.

 - Homemade food.
 This approach takes time, money, correct setup, and commitment.
 In short, this may not be the best option for most pet owners.
 The logic here is that when you personally prepare your dog’s food, you know everything that goes into the food.
 The drawback though, aside from the difficulties, is that you may not be providing your dog with balanced nutrition.
 Worse, you won’t even know that unless signs of malnutrition begin to manifest.